 Being my own boss sounded like a lifestyle fit for me.

 If you look up on “how to start a business,” most of the framework you’ll end up finding goes something like this:

 - Look for solution/s for each or all of the pain points in the hobby.
 Supposedly, this is where you come in.
-You might be inclined to ask shoe manufacturers if they can team up with you to build upon your solution on providing the custom sneakers.

 - Sell the solution, as a service or product.
-You’ll be asked to look for a willing victim, “target customer” as they are called, and make the pitch.
+You’ll be asked to look for a willing victim, target customer as they are called, and make the pitch.

-However, soon it came to me that to run a business from the ground up, an entrpreneur must dedicate their whole being into making it stable as soon as possible.
+However, soon it came to me that to run a business from the ground up, an entrepreneur must dedicate their whole being into making it stable as soon as possible.
 This could mean working upwards of 50 hours per week, which is definitely more than what I can allot for something, or anything really, without losing focus.

 Growth mindset is not sustainable

 Business analysts, or whatever they are called these days, tend to be optimistic in their projections.
 It’s always growth, increase in sales, boost in revenue year-on-year.
 I doubt that they account for the finite resources in their spreadsheets.
 Or maybe they do; they just don’t care.

 All they care about is to make their projections come true.
 It becomes the benchmark to chase.
 And when every business-owner chases loftier Numbers, the effect can be damaging, although subtle at first.